raweee/node-red-contrib-whatsapp-link/README.md

 * `Ver-0.1.21` : Group Message Node added.
 * `Ver-0.1.23` : Nodes are formatted correctly and names are updated.
 * `Ver-0.1.28` : Now QR Codes are directlly avilable in run time on Whatsapp-Admin-Node.
+* `Ver-0.1.30` : Message can be send to an  Array of contacts provided at `msg.toNumber`.
 * Working on Reply Node.

 ## Future Nodes
 Currently working on more Whatsapp Node and will be avilable soon -
 1. Chat Reply node. (working)
+2. Whatsapp button message.
+3. Whatsapp List message.
 2. Instruction (smart) Reply Node.

 Complete detail for Nodes will also be updated as soon as possible.